frederic-perez/AmE-dictionary/data/idioms.md

 __in the wild__ :three: In naturally occurring conditions or environments.
 __in the wind__
 __in the woods__ __1__ Being in a forest or a natural woodland area. _We went camping in the woods._ __2__ It can also mean being in critical condition, near death’s door.
-__in the works__ :five: In progress; being completed or implemented.
+__in the works__ :dart::eight: In progress; being completed or implemented.
 Being prepared; being planned; being done. _We’ve got a couple life tapings in the works._
 __in the zone__ :two::hammer:
 __in their own right__
 __in theory__ Hypothetically; as a possibility.
 As opposed to in reality or in practice.
 __in this day and age__ :three::hammer:
+__in thrall to somebody/something__ Controlled or strongly influenced by somebody/something: _The country’s economy is still largely in thrall to the big companies._
 __in tow__ :five: __1__ In a condition of being towed: _a car with a trailer in tow._ __2__ Under close guidance; in one’s charge: _The new student was taken in tow by a peer counselor._ __3__ As a companion or follower: _came to dinner with a friend in tow._ _The senator arrived to the press conference with her aides in tow._
 __in training__ :two: Actively engaged in something in a way that helps hone or strengthen one’s skills, abilities, physical fitness, etc.
+__in twos__ In groups of two. _You will be working in twos._
 __in vain__
-__in virtue of (something)__ Due to something; because of something; by reason of something.
+__in virtue of (something)__ :two: Due to something; because of something; by reason of something. _In virtue of your years of hard work and experience in the company, we think you would be well-suited to a managerial role within the company._
 __in voice__ In an ideal state or condition for speaking or singing.
-__in working order__ Of a machine, functional; not broken.
+__in working order__ :two: Of a machine, functional; not broken.
 __in your birthday suit__ Naked.
 __in your face__ :two::hammer:
 __in-between__ :two::hammer:
 __in-the-know__
-__in(to) shape__ In good, robust health; strong or fit.
+__in(to) shape__ :two: In good, robust health; strong or fit. _Boy, I really need to get into shape.
+Ten years working behind a desk have given me quite a belly!_
 __in/within living memory__ In a recent enough time as to be remembered by people who are alive today.
 (Usually used in negative statements.) _There hasn’t been a blizzard like this in living memory!_ _The worst heart care crisis in living memory._
-__incumbent (up)on (someone)__ Imposed or expected as an obligation, duty, or requirement on someone.
+__incumbent (up)on (someone)__ :two: Imposed or expected as an obligation, duty, or requirement on someone.
+__ink__ _slang_ __4__ _v_ To sign one’s name to (something); to formalize and seal something, as a deal or contract. _Before we ink the contract, I want my lawyer to have a look at the details._
+__ink-slinger__ _slang_ A writer, especially one who produces a large amount of low-quality material for a living.
-__inner circle__ A small, exclusive, and intimate group of like-minded people sharing a common goal, pursuit, or purpose.
+__inner circle__ :two: A small, exclusive, and intimate group of like-minded people sharing a common goal, pursuit, or purpose.
 __inopportune moment__ An unfortunate or inconvenient moment in time. _I’m afraid you’ve caught me at an inopportune moment, as I’m just about to leave for the airport._
 __inside and out__ Thoroughly; down to the last detail.
 __inside out__ __3__ _adverb_ Thoroughly; down to the last detail. _I’ve read this book inside out again and again, but I still enjoy it every time._
-__insofar as__ To such an extent that; to the degree that.
+__insofar as__ :three: To such an extent that; to the degree that. _Insofar as money is concerned, our project will be completely funded by private donations._
+__instant karma__
 __intellectually challenged__ Of low intelligence; stupid.
-__intestinal fortitude__ Strong courage, conviction, or determination; gumption; guts. _Not everyone has the intestinal fortitude necessary to survive in the world of politics._
+__intestinal fortitude__ :two: Strong courage, conviction, or determination; gumption; guts. _Not everyone has the intestinal fortitude necessary to survive in the world of politics._
 __into overdrive__
+__inveigle (someone) into (something)__ :smiling_imp: To trick or deceive someone into doing something. _I’m just worried that she’s using the kids to inveigle you into marrying her._
+__iron grip__ __2__ Total, dominant control (over someone or something).
-__iron out__ :five: To ease, solve, or remove minor difficulties, troubles, or problematic details (of or in something).
+__iron out__ :six: To ease, solve, or remove minor difficulties, troubles, or problematic details (of or in something).
 __ironclad__
 __Is the glass half empty or half full?__
 __isn’t that funny?__
+__isn’t that something__ The idiom “isn’t that something” is used to express surprise, amazement, or astonishment at a particular event, situation, or piece of information.
 __it (all) depends__ The possibility or likelihood of some outcome depends on one or more unspecified factors.
 __it (always) pays to (do something)__
-__it ain’t over till/until the fat lady sings__ The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
+__it ain’t over till/until the fat lady sings__ :two: The final outcome cannot be assumed or determined until a given situation, event, etc., is completely finished.
 It is often used in reference to organized competitions, such as sporting events, political elections, or the like.
+__it changes the equation__ The idiom “it changes the equation” means that a new factor or circumstance has been introduced that significantly alters the situation or problem.
+It suggests that the previous understanding or approach to the situation is no longer valid, and a new perspective or strategy is required.
 __it factor__
-__it figures__ :three: It makes sense; it is as I expected or might have guessed. _A: “Sally already broke up with that new boyfriend of hers.”
+__it figures__ :five: It makes sense; it is as I expected or might have guessed. _A: “Sally already broke up with that new boyfriend of hers.”
 B: “Yeah, it figures.
-The dude looked like a total creep!”_
+The dude looked like a total creep!”_ :es: es lógico
-__it goes without saying__ :five: It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
+__it goes without saying__ :seven: It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
 __it is not a competition__
 __it is what it is__ :dart::nine: The situation, circumstance, or outcome has already happened or been decided or established, so it must be accepted even if it is undesirable. _Look, we lost the game, but it is what it is.
 All we can do is work even harder for the next one._
+__it never rains but it pours__ When something good or bad happens, similarly good or bad things tend to follow.
-__it remains to be seen__ :five: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
+__it remains to be seen__ :six: Something is not yet clear, certain, or known. _It remains to be seen if and when this feature will be released._
 __it speaks for itself__
-__it takes a village__ :four: _proverb_ Many people’s help or involvement is needed to achieve some goal.
+__it takes a village__ :seven: _proverb_ Many people’s help or involvement is needed to achieve some goal.
 A shortening of the proverb, “It takes a village to raise a child.”
 __it takes two to tango__ :three::hammer:
-__it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something).
+__it wouldn’t do (someone) any harm (to do something)__ :two: It would or may be good, pragmatic, or beneficial for someone (to do something). _You know, it wouldn’t do you any harm to comb your hair from time to time._
 __it’s a dog’s life__ :dart::astonished:
+__it’s about time__ ((it’s) (a)bout time)
-__it’s all good__ :three: A common expression used to indicate that everything is going well or that there’s nothing to worry about.
+__it’s all good__ :dart::four: A phrase used to express general approval, unconcern, or disinterest.
+A common expression used to indicate that everything is going well or that there’s nothing to worry about.
 It can be used as a response to someone who is concerned about a situation or a problem, to reassure them that things are under control or to acknowledge that everything is fine.
 A phrase used to express general approval, unconcern, or disinterest.
 __it’s not you, it’s me__ _cliché_ You are not the reason our romantic relationship is ending, the problem is with me.
 Typically assumed to be a disingenuous, trite, or patronizing explanation for a romantic breakup, the phrase is often used sarcastically or humorously as a result. _A: “But I thought you were happy with me.
 I don’t want to end things!”
 B: “Oh, sweet Tom, it’s not you, it’s me!
 I’m just not emotionally ready for a committed relationship.”_
 __it’s one of those things__
 __ivory tower__ :three: An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
+__jabber__ :two: __1__ _v_ To chat casually about someone or something. _I’ve got some free time today, so let’s sit and jabber for a bit._
 __jack someone up__ _It jacks me up._
 __jack up__ _Amazon reportedly used a secret algorithm to jack up prices._
+__jack-o’-lantern__ [The _o’_ in jack-o’-lantern is short for the word _of._] A pumpkin that has a face carved into it and which is lit from within (usually by candles) so that the “face” glows.
+Typically used as a Halloween decoration. _We’re carving a jack-o’-lantern tonight so we can put it outside our door on Halloween._
 __jack-off__ :two::hammer: _Harry made the jack-off sign._
 __jacked chad__
 __jacked to the gills__
+__jacked up__
 __jailbait__ Someone who is attractive but younger than the legal age of consent. _Tom hates hopheads and jailbait jumpers._
 __jailbreak__
 __jam-packed__ :three::hammer: (jampacked)